porsche-design-system/porsche-design-system/packages/components/src/components/action/tag/tag.examples.md

 <TableOfContents></TableOfContents>

-## Tag Status
+## Tag

-`p-tag-status` is used to label, categorize, or organize items by using keywords that describe them.
+`p-tag` is used to label, categorize, or organize items by using keywords that describe them.

 ## Color